-The goal for the RRPD program is for each recipient to establish a new rural residency program that is accredited by the Accreditation Council on Graduate Medical Education (ACGME) and has a strong sustainability plan for a stable future financial outlook by the end of the period of performance.
+The goal for the RRPD program is for each recipient to establish a new rural residency program or RTP by the end of the period of performance that is accredited by the ACGME and will be sustainable long-term through viable and stable funding mechanisms, such as, Medicare, Medicaid, and other public or private funding sources.
 All RRPD program recipients must be capable of effectively training physicians to practice in and meet the clinical needs of rural populations.
 As a result, we expect that the proportion of graduates from these programs entering careers in practices primarily serving rural populations will markedly exceed that seen in other programs across the nation.